Maitland Greening Plan

 - Successfully gained a $300,000 grant to improve the environmental spaces at Weblands Street in Aberglasslyn and Dunmore Road in Largs.
 This was completed after a community co-design process and on ground works to support passive recreation and investigation of long term opportunities to use these spaces for long term biodiversity conservation.

-- Commenced work on the Maitland Environmental Sustainability Strategy, which includes a specific biodiversity theme to guide our work in protecting, conserving and enhancing natural areas.
+- Completed the Environmental Sustainability Strategy, which includes a specific biodiversity theme to guide our work in protecting, conserving and enhancing natural areas.

 - Protecting and enhancing biodiversity corridors in future planning of greenfield development and investigation areas